Note: Our Scout Guide has been updated recently to keep up with Season 2 changes.

 2. M1000 Classic

 The M1000 Classic is a lovely semi-automatic rifle with powerful armor-piercing rounds and an alternate firing mode that basically turns it into a sniper.
-By holding the firing button, you’ll enter a zoomed in Focus Mode that charges up to deal double damage with perfect accuracy at the cost of two bullets per shot.
+By holding the firing button, you’ll enter a zoomed-in Focus Mode that charges up to deal double damage with perfect accuracy at the cost of two bullets per shot.

-Build A: Hip Fire
+Build A: Hipster (Recommended)

 Think you’re fit to be a cowboy?
-This build turns you into a hip-firing, weak point-destroying menace to the wild west of Hoxxes.
-Thanks to the overclock, you gain enough ammo to make this a feasible weapon and drastically improve your accuracy.
-As long as you can hit weak points, you’ll feel like you’re doing just as much as damage as you would in Focus Mode.
+This build turns you into a hip-firing, weakpoint-destroying menace to the wild west of Hoxxes.
+Thanks to the overclock, you gain a tremendous amount of ammo (enough to actively fight off swarms) and a drastic improvement to the M1000’s accuracy.

 - [2] Increased Caliber Rounds — Unlike most damage boosts, this one is a whopping +10 damage.